kyleiwaniec/mobile-menu/README.md

 Both menus require:

 jquery.js & mobile-menu-static.js
-(there is also a dynamic version in which the menu is populated via AJAX from JSON)
+(there also exists a dynamic version in which the menu is populated via AJAX from JSON)

 1. The HTML files are the same with the exception of the reference to the appropriate CSS file